Orimalca/PDMBooth/README.md

 When running `accelerate config`, if we specify torch compile mode to True there can be dramatic speedups.

-### Dog example
+### Training

-Now let's get our dataset.
+Now let's get our reference subject.
 For this example we will use the dog images from [this](https://huggingface.co/datasets/diffusers/dog-example) link:

 Let's first download the example images locally: